Home › FAQ

 What does “consensus probability” mean?

-Six different aggregation methods: A (liquidity-weighted linear), B (geometric mean of odds — default), C (threshold imputation for missing candidates), D (equal-weight linear — MNAR-safe baseline), E (Bayesian Track Record — pending resolution data), and F (volume-weighted log-odds — experimental).
-Every question page shows all six side-by-side.
+Four aggregation methods backed by peer-reviewed research: A (inverse-variance weighted log-odds — default, DerSimonian & Laird 1986), B (geometric mean of odds — Satopää et al. 2014), C (equal-weight linear average — diagnostic baseline), and D (Bayesian track record — pending resolution data).
+Every question page shows all models side-by-side.
 See methodology for the research behind each one.

 Why do I see different numbers on different platforms?